-Effective: October 7, 2019
+Effective: May 15, 2023

 - (A) Scope of vocational rehabilitation. - (1) Vocational rehabilitation is the process of restoring the vocational functioning of a worker who experiences a work related injury and who voluntarily agrees to participate in vocational rehabilitation.
-Vocational rehabilitation services are focused on return to work and are not reimbursable from the surplus fund if solely directed toward the medical management of a claim. - (2) The vocational rehabilitation rules of Chapter 4123-18 of the Administrative Code shall aid in the development of procedures for providing reimbursable vocational rehabilitation services. - (B) Participation in vocational rehabilitation services. - (1) Anyone can refer an injured worker for vocational rehabilitation services. - (2) The bureau shall determine the injured worker's eligibility under paragraph (C) of this rule for vocational rehabilitation services. - (3) The MCO shall make a recommendation to the bureau regarding the injured worker's feasibility under paragraph (G) of this rule for vocational rehabilitation services. - (4) An injured worker shall not be able to participate in a vocational rehabilitation plan or receive vocational rehabilitation services until the injured worker has been determined to be both eligible and feasible for vocational rehabilitation services.
-The bureau shall issue an order approving or denying the injured worker's participation in vocational rehabilitation services. - (5) Referrals for vocational rehabilitation in inactive claims shall be processed in accordance with rule 4123-3-15 of the Administrative Code.
+Vocational rehabilitation services are focused on return to work and are not reimbursable from the surplus fund if solely directed toward the medical management of a claim. - (2) The vocational rehabilitation rules of Chapter 4123-18 of the Administrative Code aid in the development of procedures for providing reimbursable vocational rehabilitation services. - (B) Participation in vocational rehabilitation services. - (1) Anyone can refer an injured worker for vocational rehabilitation services. - (2) The bureau will determine the injured worker's eligibility under paragraph (C) of this rule for vocational rehabilitation services. - (3) The MCO will make a recommendation to the bureau regarding the injured worker's feasibility under paragraph (G) of this rule for vocational rehabilitation services. - (4) An injured worker cannot participate in a vocational rehabilitation plan or receive vocational rehabilitation services until the injured worker has been determined to be both eligible and feasible for vocational rehabilitation services.
+The bureau will issue an order approving or denying the injured worker's participation in vocational rehabilitation services. - (5) Referrals for vocational rehabilitation in inactive claims will be processed in accordance with rule 4123-3-15 of the Administrative Code.